-Dr. Alka Barua is a Paediatrician based in Ahmedabad with 25 years’ experience in health sector.
+Dr. Alka Barua is a Paediatrician based in Ahmedabad with 30 years’ experience in health sector specifically in the areas of women’s health, adolescent health, programme evaluation, training, action research, qualitative research and research ethics.
 She is a researcher and an independent consultant.

 Dr. Bhuvaneswari Sunil specialises in gender and public health with a doctoral degree from School of Health Systems Management, Tata Institute of Social Sciences, Mumbai.
 Her research is based on field work in South India on the induced abortion lived experiences of women.
 She has 15 years of research experience in the field of HIV, TB and reproductive health of women with reputed academic institutions in India.
 Her research interests include working on gender disparities in health, feminist frameworks, health economics, evaluation of health programmes.

 Dr. P. Balsubramanian is a social scientist with PhD in Population Studies.
 He is currently the Executive Director of Rural Women’s Social Education Centre (RUWSEC), an organization working for women’s health, gender equality, sexual and reproductive health issues.
 RUWSEC is based in Thirukazhukundrum near Chennai, Tamil Nadu.
-He has been working with RUWSEC as research coordinator since 1998 and his field of experience is on researching and documentation of population, gender, sexual and reproductive rights of young people and women.
 His work mainly involves in training grassroots workers, youth leaders and health care providers on gender based violence against women, young people’s SRHR.
 He has published more than 25 research articles in peer reviewed journals at both national and international level.